Data-Efficient and Interpretable Tabular Anomaly Detection: Related Work

-Recently, methods with pseudo-tasks have been proposed for AD.
-One major line of work is to predict geometric transformations~\citep{golan2018deep, bergman2020classification}, such as rotation or random transformations, and use the prediction errors to detect anomalies. \citet{qiu2021neural} instead learns a set of diverse transformations and show improvements for tabular and text data.
-CutPaste~\citep{li2021cutpaste} learns to classify the images with patches replaced by another image, combined with density estimation in the latent space for image data.

-Several recent works focus on contrastive learning. \citet{tack2020csi} learns to distinguish synthetic samples from the original distribution and achieves success on image data. \citet{sohn2021learning} first learns a distribution-augmented contrastive representation and then uses a one-class classifier to identify anomalies.
-Internal Contrastive Learning (ICL, \citet{shenkar2022anomaly}) tries to distinguish between in-window and out-of-window features by a sliding window over features and utilizes the error to identify anomalies, achieving state-of-the-art performance for tabular data.
+Recently, methods with pseudo-tasks have been proposed as well.
+A major one is to predict geometric transformations~\citep{golan2018deep, GOAD} and using prediction errors to detect anomalies. \citet{qiu2021neural} shows improvements with a set of diverse transformations.
+CutPaste~\citep{li2021cutpaste} learns to classify images with replaced patches, combined with density estimation in the latent space.
+Lastly, several recent works focus on contrastive learning. \citet{tack2020csi} learns to distinguish synthetic images from the original. \citet{sohn2021learning} first learns a distribution-augmented contrastive representation and then uses a one-class classifier to identify anomalies.
+Self-Contrastive Anomaly Detection (SCAD) \citep{shenkar2022anomaly} aims to distinguish in-window vs. out-of-window features by a sliding window and utilizes the error to identify anomalies.

-A few AD works focus on explainability. \citet{vinh2016discovering,liu2020lp} explain anomalies from other off-the-shelf detectors; thus, their explanations may not reflect the rationales of the detectors. \citet{liznerski2021explainable} proposes to identify anomalies with a one-class classifier; it uses a CNN without fully connected layers so each output unit corresponds to a receptive field in the input image.
-This allows visualizations of which part of the input images leads to high error in the output with accurate localization; however, this approach is limited to image data.
+\paragraph{\textbf{Explainable AD}} A few AD works focus on explainability as overviewed in \citet{kddtutorial}. \citet{vinh2016discovering,liu2020lp} explains anomalies using off-the-shelf detectors that might come with limitations as they are not fully designed for the AD task. \citet{liznerski2021explainable} proposes identifying anomalies with a one-class classifier (OCC) with an architecture such that each output unit corresponds to a receptive field in the input image. \citet{kauffmann2020towards} also uses an OCC network but instead utilizes a saliency method for visualizations.
+These approaches can show the parts of images that lead to anomalies, however, their applicability is limited to image data, and they can not provide meaningful global explanations as GAMs.